 By working with the classroom environment and using educational technology, it is possible to make speaking tasks an integral part of the language learning journey.

 Sanako provides language teaching tools that are designed to maximise the opportunities for speaking and actually using the target language in formal language education and during language classes.
-Book a free remote demo with us to learn more.
+Click here or the banner below to learn more about Sanako Connect.